How I Flew Around the World for Less than $220 15

 Airfare for my round-the-world trip, as well as for all other international flights I took this year was 100% funded by credit card reward miles that were credited to frequent flier programs.

-If you live in the US you’ve probably seen these credit cards, which typically offer 30,000-40,000 bonus miles just for signing up and spending a few hundred (or thousand) dollars on the card.
+If you live in the US you’ve probably seen these credit cards, which typically offer 30,000-50,000 bonus miles for signing up and spending a few hundred (or thousand) dollars on the card.

 Sound too good to be true?
 It’s not, assuming you live in the US and have any kind of credit (unfortunately, these offers are rarely available outside the US).
-You can even cancel the cards after you get the bonus miles (although I’d recommend continuing to use the good ones).

-I’ve signed up for most of the available credit card offers over the past 5 years, and I’ve listed my favorite cards below.
+I’ve signed up for most of the best available credit card offers over the past 5 years, and I’ve listed my favorite cards below.

 Cost of my round-the-world itinerary in Airline Miles (and associated fees/taxes):

-- San Francisco => Brussels (American Airlines) – 20,000 miles + $7.50 (American Airlines Miles)
+• San Francisco => Brussels (American Airlines) – 20,000 miles + $7.50 (American Airlines Miles)

-- Istanbul => Bali (Malaysian Airlines) – 40,000 miles + $0.00 (CapitalOne Miles)
+• Istanbul => Bali (Malaysian Airlines) – 40,000 miles + $0.00 (CapitalOne Miles)

-- Bali => Kuala Lumpur (Air Asia) – $140.00 (I decided to pay for this to save miles)
+• Bali => Kuala Lumpur (Air Asia) – $140.00 (I decided to pay for this to save miles)

-- Kuala Lumpur => Los Angeles (American Airlines) – 35,000 miles + $72 (American Airlines Miles)
+• Kuala Lumpur => Los Angeles (American Airlines) – 35,000 miles + $72 (American Airlines Miles)

-- Los Angeles => San Francisco (American Airlines) – 5,800 miles + $0.00 (CapitalOne Miles)
+• Los Angeles => San Francisco (American Airlines) – 5,800 miles + $0.00 (CapitalOne Miles)

 Grand Total: 100,800 miles and $219